Pathfinder Discovery Networks for Neural Message Passing: Experiments

 We briefly want to focus on the results in Scenario 4, as we believe this demonstrates the XOR functionality of the PDN.
 The GCN baseline models learn from the expected value of neighboring hidden states.
 In high homophily graphs (i.e. the low Q region), neighboring states will correlate with node features resulting in high performance.
 The same holds for low homophily graphs (i.e. the high Q region), except the weights are inverted -- in other words, the baseline GCN models will learn to simply invert neighboring node states.
 In the middle, the baseline models cannot learn a single aggregation that correctly handles the differing edge information.
-By contrast, PDNs are expressive enough to learn to differentiate the edge weights, allowing it to maintain high performance throughout.

-\textbf{Implicit learning of inter- and intra-class edges.} We perform a visual embedding analysis in Figure \ref{fig:tsne}, where we examine the 2 dimensional t-SNE embeddings \cite{tsne_1, tsne_2} of hidden layer edge representations for the PDN and GAT models.
+By contrast, PDNs are expressive enough to learn to differentiate the edge weights, allowing it to maintain high performance throughout. \textbf{Implicit learning of inter- and intra-class edges.} We perform a visual embedding analysis in Figure \ref{fig:tsne}, where we examine the 2 dimensional t-SNE embeddings \cite{tsne_1, tsne_2} of hidden layer edge representations for the PDN and GAT models.
 The representations extracted from the PDN show distinct separation for the inter and intra-class edges, which implies that the model has learned to meaningfully distinguish these two modalities of information.
 By contrast, the GAT representations are not separated by the type of the edge.
-This further demonstrates the high expressivity of PDNs.
+This further demonstrates the high expressiveness of PDNs.